Sustainable Agricultural Systems Extension Agent

 Required Language Skills

 Travel can be challenging and many of the roads and means of public transportation are in poor condition.
 Rural travel is mostly by local taxi or motorbikes used as taxis.
-Peace Corps provides training about how to safely ride a motorbike as a passenger.
-Peace Corps also provides Volunteers with a mountain bike, which may be the principal means of transportation around their work zone.
+Peace Corps provides you with training how to safely ride a motorbike as a passenger.
+Peace Corps also provides Volunteers with a mountain bike, which may be the principal means of transportation around your work zone.
+Since this may require considerable physical exertion on the part of the Volunteer, you should be in reasonably good shape or at least willing to improve your physical fitness to meet this work demand.

 Learn more about the Volunteer experience in Benin: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.